Here it is, my first official THM Instant Pot recipe!

 - Add reserved broth plus enough water or broth to make two cups

-- Add remaining ingredients (except gluccomannan) and whisk together until smooth
+- Add remaining ingredients (except gluccomannan or xanthan gum, if using) and whisk together until smooth

 - Simmer for a few minutes, then add gluccomannan (or xanthan gum) gradually while whisking